onildoaguiar/docker-node-api/README.md

 # How to use this example

-You can then run using Docker Compose:
+You can run using Docker Compose:

 ```console
 $ docker-compose up -d